jondueck/jondueck.ca/journal/2023-03-20-our-library.md

 ![a badge that says 'South Central Regional Library: Library Lover.'](/src/img/library-lover.svg#half)
 ![a badge that says 'Toronto Public Libraries: Library Lover.'](/src/img/library-lover-tpl.jpg#half)
-<figcaption>A recreation of a Toronto Public Libraries pin I saw [Alvvays wearing in a live video](https://youtu.be/II01bcPwOkw).
+<figcaption>A recreation of a Toronto Public Libraries pin I saw <a href="https://youtu.be/II01bcPwOkw">Alvvays wearing in a live video</a>.
 I haven’t been able to track down any more information about the pin.</figcaption>
 </figure>